Terms and Conditions

 Headings – The section and paragraph headings in these Terms are for convenience only and shall not affect the interpretation of these Terms.

 CODE OF CONDUCT

-Bed Bath & Beyond Inc. and its subsidiaries and affiliates (collectively BB&B) are committed to developing relationships with Vendors and Buying Agents who share common principles of social responsibility.
-Accordingly, Vendors and Buying Agents (for purposes of this Code hereinafter collectively referred to as “Vendor(s)”) must follow the BB&B “Code of Conduct”, which details BB&B’s policies pertaining to child labor, involuntary labor, disciplinary practices, non‐discrimination, health and safety, environmental protection, wages and benefits, working hours, employee relations, and other matters.
+COMV Corp. and its subsidiaries and affiliates are committed to developing relationships with Vendors and Buying Agents who share common principles of social responsibility.
+Accordingly, Vendors and Buying Agents (for purposes of this Code hereinafter collectively referred to as “Vendor(s)”) must follow the COMA “Code of Conduct”, which details COMA’s policies pertaining to child labor, involuntary labor, disciplinary practices, non‐discrimination, health and safety, environmental protection, wages and benefits, working hours, employee relations, and other matters.
 Vendors are to educate their employees about the requirements of the Code of Conduct.
 Vendors shall also display the Code of Conduct at each of their facilities in a readily visible location.
 If needed Vendors shall translate the Code of Conduct to

 Vendors shall not use child labor.
 For purposes of this Code, “Child” means being of the age for compulsory schooling and, in any case, shall not be less than 15 years.
 If any country or locality of production or export has a more restrictive definition of child labor, then that more restrictive definition applies.
 Vendors must verify the age of their workers and maintain copies of their workers’ proof of age.
 Vendors must follow all applicable laws and regulations regarding working hours and conditions for minors.

 Vendor shall not use involuntary labor.
 “Involuntary Labor” is defined as work or service which is extracted from any person under threat or penalty for its non‐performance and for which the worker does not offer himself or herself voluntarily, and includes all manner of prison, bonded, indentured and forced labor.